ENME480/enme480.github.io/docs/labs/week-05.md

 ## Procedure

-1. First, you will set up the pendant
+First, you will set up the pendant

 Press the power button, shown here:

 ![powerbutton](assets/robot_pics/power)

 Once the robot is powered on, it will still be in a disarmed state.
 Press the button shown below to arm it.
 You should expect to hear a series of loud clicks; this is the brakes releasing.
+Note that you will need to press the arm button twice; once to power on the robot and once to release the brakes.

 ![arming](assets/robot_pics/arm)

 Next, you can try using free drive to control the robot.
 To do so, press the black button on the back of the teaching pendant.
 This will allow you to manually move each joint of the robot.
+Be careful not to do this too quickly otherwise the robot may lock you out.

 ![freedrive](assets/robot_pics/freedrive)